beanstalkd/beanstalkd/doc/protocol.md

 * `rusage-utime` is the cumulative user CPU time of this process in seconds and microseconds.
 * `rusage-stime` is the cumulative system CPU time of this process in seconds and microseconds.
 * `uptime` is the number of seconds since this server process started running.
-* `binlog-oldest-index` is the index of the oldest binlog file needed to store the current jobs
+* `binlog-oldest-index` is the index of the oldest binlog file needed to store the current jobs.
 * `binlog-current-index` is the index of the current binlog file being written to.
-If binlog is not active this value will be 0
+If binlog is not active this value will be 0.
-* `binlog-max-size` is the maximum size in bytes a binlog file is allowed to get before a new binlog file is opened
+* `binlog-max-size` is the maximum size in bytes a binlog file is allowed to get before a new binlog file is opened.
-* `binlog-records-written` is the cumulative number of records written to the binlog
+* `binlog-records-written` is the cumulative number of records written to the binlog.
-* `binlog-records-migrated` is the cumulative number of records written as part of compaction
+* `binlog-records-migrated` is the cumulative number of records written as part of compaction.
-* `id` a unique id for this server process.
-The id is generated on each startup and is always a random series of 8 bytes base16 encoded
+* `id` is a random id string for this server process, generated when each beanstalkd process starts.
-* `hostname` the hostname of the machine as determined by uname
+* `hostname` is the hostname of the machine as determined by uname.

 #### `list-tubes` command